 With the larger semi-axis a, eccentricity of the ellipse is given by:

-The normal to the tangent of the ellipse halves the angle that the focal spot beams (AF and FB) form at the tangent point F.
+The perpendicular to the tangent of the ellipse halves the angle that the focal spot beams (AF and FB) form at the tangent point F.